-As a result of conducting empirical research through NBRI, management is challenged by both the advantage of incisive, astute intelligence of the psychology of the target population, and what is often the overwhelming task of relating, organizing, and prioritizing a large number of issues.
+As a result of conducting empirical research through a survey research firm, such as the National Business Research Institute (NBRI), management is challenged by both the advantage of incisive, astute intelligence of the psychology of the target population, and what is often the overwhelming task of relating, organizing, and prioritizing a large number of issues.

 Some organizations choose to limit the amount of information they obtain in an attempt to avoid ‘information overload’.
 However, it is clearly best to gather all of the customer survey and/or employee survey information one can while expending the time and effort to do so, as the costs associated with total inclusion are minimal as compared to conducting additional, follow-up research studies.
 Of greater importance, limiting the amount of information necessitates choosing between issues, often resulting in the omission of certain issues that may, in fact, prove to be key to the organization’s success or failure.

 To turn massive amounts of information into action quickly and effectively, management needs to know the dominant, primary causal factors for the results of the study.
-For example, we may find that job satisfaction is low and turnover is high in a particular division of a company, while we also find that the same employees feel their compensation and benefits, working relationships, and life balance issues are all at satisfactory levels.
-Interventions aimed at addressing low job satisfaction, through better job descriptions, training, or career planning, may well decrease the high turnover, but unless it is the root cause of the turnover, the effect will soon fade, and the organization will be faced with the same difficulties it had before the research.
+For example, we may find that employee engagement is low and turnover is high in a particular division of a company, while we also find that the same employees feel their compensation and benefits, working relationships, and life balance issues are all at satisfactory levels.
+Interventions aimed at addressing low employee engagement, through better job descriptions, training, or career planning, may well decrease the high turnover, but unless it is the root cause of the turnover, the effect will soon fade, and the organization will be faced with the same difficulties it had before the research.

 To conduct root cause analyses, correlations between each survey item and all other survey items must be conducted.
 This is a time-consuming exercise for large bodies of data.
 The correlations are used to identify the items to be used in the regression analyses, which are conducted stepwise, and then linearly on the data.
 The stepwise regression analyses eliminate those items that exert lesser amounts of influence over the data, and the linear regression analyses provides input to the path analysis, the final ‘line up’ of the primary, causal factors, and the levels of significance of each.